mfornos/awesome-microservices/README.md

 - [Open Liberty](https://openliberty.io/) - A lightweight open framework for building fast and efficient cloud-native Java microservices.
 - [Orbit](https://github.com/orbit/orbit) - Modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.
 - [SmallRye](https://smallrye.io/) - APIs and implementations tailored for cloud development, including Eclipse MicroProfile.
+- [Spin](https://github.com/fermyon/spin) - An open source framework for building and running fast, secure, and composable cloud microservices with WebAssembly.
 - [Thorntail](https://thorntail.io/) - An innovative approach to packaging and running Java EE applications by packaging them with just enough of the server runtime to "java -jar" your application.
 - [ScaleCube](https://github.com/scalecube/scalecube) - Toolkit for building reactive microservices for the JVM: low-latency, high-throughput, scalable and resilient.
 - [Vert.X](http://vertx.io/) - Toolkit for building reactive applications on the JVM.